 Christmas is the most wonderful time of the year.
 And every winter, all across Europe, lively Christmas markets brighten up the already enchanting atmosphere with old European traditions, fresh food, and twinkling lights.
 Soak up the Christmas Spirit in some of Europe’s most scenic cities by checking out some of our favourite European Christmas Market destinations.
 Our 9-day, guided itinerary shows you the best of the best!
-Make your way from one winter wonderland to the next with the help of Daytrip!
+Make your way from one winter wonderland to the next with a private car transfer with Daytrip!

 Day 1: Fly into Zagreb